Skip to Main Content

 Included Meals: Breakfast, Lunch

 Shuttle this morning for about an hour through the stunning English countryside to the small hamlet of Westonbirt.
-From here, you cycle along the Fosse Way, a 2,000-year-old Roman route linking Exeter and Lincoln.
-Remarkable for ancient engineering, the road never veers more than six miles (10 km) from a straight line for its full distance of 182 miles (293 km).
-You, however, will ride just a fraction of this historic pathway, eventually leaving it to follow a road into the heart of Bath, the elegant Georgian jewel of England.
-You approach the city via the 200-year old Kennet and Avon Canal, lined with beautifully painted narrow boats.
+From here, cycle along the Fosse Way, a 2,000-year-old Roman road linking Exeter and Lincoln.
+Remarkable for its ancient engineering, the route never veers more than six miles (10 km) from a straight line over its full length of 182 miles (293 km).
+You’ll ride just a fraction of this historic pathway before leaving it to follow a scenic road into the heart of Bath, the elegant Georgian jewel of England.
+Your approach to the city traces the 200-year-old Kennet and Avon Canal, lined with beautifully painted narrowboats.

 Rendezvous with your trip leaders at the Holburne Museum.
-The rest of the day is free to enjoy lunch and the many sights of this beautiful city, including the unmissable Roman Baths, the Royal Crescent, the King’s Circus, Jane Austen’s House, and Bath Abbey.
-Bath also boasts many boutique shops and opportunities to join locals for English afternoon tea.
-This afternoon, there’ll be free time to continue your exploration of Bath or just to relax and reflect on your week.
-This evening, recount your memorable journey over a festive farewell dinner.
+The remainder of the day is free to enjoy lunch and explore the many sights of this beautiful city, including the Roman Baths, the Royal Crescent, the King’s Circus, Jane Austen’s House, and Bath Abbey.
+Bath also offers an array of boutique shops and the perfect setting to join locals for a traditional English afternoon tea.
+Spend the afternoon continuing your discoveries or relaxing as you reflect on your week.
+This evening, gather with fellow travelers for a festive farewell dinner.

 Today’s Ride Choices